 See Pub.
-535 for information on amortizing reforestation costs, including limitations and other requirements.
-Partnerships and S corporations, see the instructions for line 44.
+535 for more information on amortizing reforestation costs.
+Partnerships and S corporations, also see the instructions for line 44.

 Qualified revitalization expenditures (section 1400I).
 These amounts are certain capital expenditures that relate to a qualified revitalization building located in an area designated as a renewal community.
 The amount of qualified revitalization expenditures cannot exceed the commercial revitalization expenditure amount allocated to the qualified revitalization building by the commercial revitalization agency for the state in which the building is located.